Race details

 Why this race matters

 Governor Ron DeSantis is term-limited, so the race is a battle to see who inherits his "Florida Blueprint."
-United States Representative Byron Donalds is the frontrunner with President Trump's endorsement, leading early polls at 37%–45% of the GOP vote.
-Challengers include Jay Collins (Lieutenant Governor) and Paul Renner (former Speaker of the Florida House).
+United States Representative Byron Donalds is the frontrunner with President Trump's endorsement.
+Challengers include investor James Fishback, Lieutenant Governor Jay Collins, and former House Speaker Paul Renner.
 Matt Gaetz declined a run, which further solidified Donalds' lead.

 How this context is used